AaronTraas/Notes/Recipes/cocktails/Lady-Laura.md

 1. Add all ingredients to shaker with ice, and shake
 2. Strain into hurricane glass or similar filled with crushed ice or pebble ice.
-3. Garnish with... purple flower?
-Pineapple wedge?
+3. Garnish with flat dried pineapple crisp